1 medium ripe peach

 3. Remove and discard the thyme and allow the sugar syrup to cool to room temperature.
 (If you're in a hurry, you can speed this process by cooling it in an ice water bath like this: Choose a medium bowl that will fit inside a larger bowl.
 Put ice water in the bottom of the larger bowl.
 Pour the syrup into the medium bowl and set the bowl inside the larger bowl so that the ice water comes partially up the sides.
 Adjust the amount of ice water to be sure no water will get into the sugar syrup.
 In about 10-15 minutes, the syrup should be cool enough to work with.)

 4. Squeeze the juice from the lemons to make 1 cup.
 Depending on the size of your lemons, you may not need all of them.

 5. Remove the skin from the peach (if it's ripe, it may slip right off), and cut the peach into chunks.
 Add the chunks to the pitcher and use a potato masher or fork to mash them into a liquidy pulp.
-Add the lemon juice, simple syurp, 2 quarts of cold water and a very small pinch of salt.
+Add the lemon juice, 3/4 cup of the simple syurp, 2 quarts of cold water and a very small pinch of salt.
 Stir to combine.